Representations of the elliptic affine Hecke algebras: Geometric construction of representations at non-torsion points

-\begin{remark}\footnote{This remark was communicated to the authors by Sasha Braverman in the Park City Mathematics Institute 2015.} As a direct application of \cite[Corollary~1.10]{Kal}, $H^*(\calB_x^{T(a)})$ is generated by algebraic cycles.
+The following remark was communicated to the authors by Sasha Braverman at the Park City Mathematics Institute 2015. \begin{remark} As a direct application of \cite[Corollary~1.10]{Kal}, $H^*(\calB_x^{T(a)})$ is generated by algebraic cycles.
 In particular, the Euler characteristic of $\calB_x^{T(a)}$ is the same as its dimension. \end{remark}